 Why Did VMware Buy VeloCloud?

 The SD-WAN market is in the consolidation phase of its evolution and corporate pairings are flooding Silicon Valley.
-The latest news: VMware has scooped up VeloCloud.
+The latest news on the block is about the VeloCloud acquisition, or if we may call it VMware Velocloud.

 The idea may seem strange at first given VMware’s position as the dominant player in server virtualization (Why would it want to get involved with anything WAN?), but in 2012 the company shelled out $1.2b to acquire Nicira, a startup in the software-defined network market.